The Best Infrared Heaters Tested in 2023

 • Cool-touch external casings

 Look for a heater with at least two of these safety features, but the more, the better.
-For added confidence, find a heater that’s certified by a third-party inspection agency, such as Underwriter Laboratory (with a UL logo), Intertek (stamped with the letters ETL and corresponding logo/emblem), and Canadian Standards Association (stamped with a CSA logo/emblem).
+For added confidence, find a heater that’s certified by a third-party inspection agency, such as Underwriter Laboratory (with a UL logo), Intertek (stamped with the letters ETL and corresponding logo/emblem), or Canadian Standards Association (stamped with a CSA logo/emblem).

 Additional Features